NaszvadiG/cim-xa/README.md

-CI-Accelerant [the distribution formerly known as CIM-XA]
+CIM-Accelerant [the distribution formerly known as CIM-XA]
 =========================================================

 A distribution, by Titanium Opensystems, l.c., of the popular CodeIgniter framework, with many enhancements.
 Perhaps you need PDO